conjurinc/heroku-buildpack-conjur/README.md

 # Heroku Buildpack: Conjur

-Conjur-buildpack provides a Conjur access-controlled gateway to a Heroku app.

-To that end, it bases on https://github.com/ryandotsmith/nginx-buildpack to vendor a nginx reverse proxy which checks permissions before allowing requests to go through.
+Conjur-buildpack provides a Conjur access-controlled gatekeeper to a Heroku app.
+It installs a reverse proxy in your Heroku dyno which efficiently checks permissions before allowing requests to go through.

-## Versions

-* Buildpack version: 0.2.0
-* Base NGINX buildpack Version: 0.4
-* NGINX Version: 1.7.12

 ## Requirements